Geza Vermes, historical criticism, and the Sermon on the Mount

 Considered editorial or edited = italic.

-difficulties with this analysis are dealt with in the notes there.
 Overall, Vermes’ approach represents a step in the right direction, but

 Following codes are used to indicate the genre recognised by Vermes (Vermes 2004, 419-436).